DexKit/open-nft-marketplace/README.md

 [![NFT marketplace](https://img.youtube.com/vi/9UxtgAkNG1k/0.jpg)](https://www.youtube.com/watch?v=9UxtgAkNG1k 'Marketplace by DexKit')

-This marketplace is the DexKit showcase on how to use 0x v4 nft smart contracts on a production app.
-Additionally, we are building a zero code solution with premium features to help artists deploy their own marketplace in an easy and secure way.
+This marketplace is the DexKit open source showcase on how to use 0x v4 nft smart contracts on a production app.
+Additionally, we are building a [zero code solution](https://whitelabel-nft.dexkit.com/admin/setup) with premium features to help artists deploy their own marketplace in an easy and secure way.
+Check our docs about it [here](https://docs.dexkit.com/defi-products/nft-marketplace/overview).

 On this marketplace you can make offers and listings of ERC721 Tokens on the chains supported by 0x smart contracts, namely: Ethereum, Binance Smart Chain, Polygon, Fantom, Avalanche, Celo and Optimism.